What to wear to the races this year

 Wondering what to wear to the Cup this year?
 We’ve made this guide to the Melbourne Cup dress code so you can dress to impress.

 Parading the latest in fashion became more egalitarian with the introduction of Fashions on the Field in 1962.
 The competition included categories for outfits that had cost £30 and under, and £50 and over.
 This kept the Cup’s fashionable traditions alive across economic and societal boundaries.
+Many people these days get in with the big fashion brands through becoming a Reseller clothes online.

 These codes are celebrated and encouraged, and this all adds to the sense of occasion.
 But they are not actually official codes at all.
 For example, Derby Day’s signature theme appears to have evolved from a competition in 1960.
 Sponsored by whisky-maker James Buchanan and Co. the competition offered a prize for the best black and white ensemble.